jorelosorio/web-mercator-projection/README.md

 ## How does this project work?

-In the main project file `main.go` contains the following actions available:
+In the main example project, there is a file `main.go` that contains the following actions available:

 - Convert a `LonLat` into a `Point` coordinates and vice versa.